braillescreen/learning-c/readme.md

 I'm learning from [Learn C](https://learn-c.org).

-Exe's are provided.
+Exe's are provided in the `bin` folder.
 I use TCC to compile these.

 Enjoy!